tgaillard1/A2UI-loan-processing-agent/README.md

 ## ⚙️ Parametrizing Integration Endpoints (`deploy.sh`)

 The compliance agent communicates with secure CRM mocks servers.
+You can set up those assets by going to the "staging-assets" directoyr in this repo.
 To prevent URL-routing double slashes or case mismatch mismatches, integration endpoints are fully parameterized.

 ### Configuration parameters:
 1. **`SIEBEL_URL`**: The target Siebel CRM System of Record endpoint (default: Regional Mocks Service).